-The Lama House is a homestead out of the imagination of an artist.
-Built by Nyingma Lama of Spiti as a retreat for Buddhist monks – the spiritual energy still resonates through the property.
-Located a few kms above Manali town, set amidst apple orchards and backed by deodar forests – perched high on the hillside – this property commands spectacular views and enshrines you in the tranquillity of a perfect mountain retreat.
+The picture-perfect Lama House is a home-stay out of the imagination of an artist.
+Built originally by Nyingma Lama of Spiti as a retreat for Buddhist monks, spiritual energy still resonates through the property.
+Located a few kms above Manali town, set amidst apple orchards and backed by deodar forests – perched high on the hillside – this property commands spectacular views of surrounding mountain ranges and offers the uplifting tranquillity of a perfect mountain retreat.

-Food served is home cooked from old collected recipes (the menu pamphlet makes for interesting reading, even if you don’t eat in).
-All produce is locally grown and sourced, so you get the perfect organic, clean, healthy experience.
+The food served is home-style, (the menu pamphlet makes for interesting reading) and cooked from old collected and family recipes.
+All fresh produce is locally grown and sourced, so you get a pure organic, clean, and healthy taste.

 Activities/Things to do (on request/extra charge):

 Hadimba Temple: Nestled in deodar forests and located a mere 3 kilometers from the New Manali Chowk, this world-famous temple is dedicated to Hadimba Mata, the wife of the Pandava Bhim of the epic Mahabharata.
 This awe-inspiring tiered-tower structure was built over five centuries ago, and is a must-visit for all travelers to Manali.